nawagner/Congressional-Hackathon-2025/witnessWitness/README.md

 The web app is a simple static page (`index.html`) that queries the combined SQLite database (`hearings_combined.db`).
 It allows you to search for witnesses, filter hearings by date range and keywords, and view details about each hearing.

+#### Witness filtering rules

+The witness roster intentionally omits a few categories so results focus on expert testimony:

+- Anyone tied to more than 55 hearings (usually clerical testifiers or template records).
+- Entries without a usable first and last name after normalizing titles (`Hon.`, `Dr.`, etc.), suffixes, or all-caps formatting.
+- Current members of the House or Senate, plus all living former U.S. Senators.
+These names are stored in `excluded_legislator_keys.json` and matched using normalised keys, including hyphen/apostrophe variants.

+To refresh the exclusions, rebuild `excluded_legislator_keys.json` from the latest rosters before serving the UI.

 Some example searches to try:

 |      |